Franchertz/blog-github-pages/index.md

 ---
-Title: Welcome to my blog
+Title: Welcome to my blog.
 ---